ezshuttle/ezapi/README.md

 - Update Type Code Description *(Types currently Supported)*

-1. DriverNameChanged
+1. DriverNameChanged: <br/>
-   A driver has been assigned to this trip.
-This notification will occur no earlier than 3 hours before the trip.
+    _A driver has been assigned to this trip.
+This notification will occur no earlier than 3 hours before the trip._

-2. DriverLocationChanged
+1. DriverLocationChanged: <br/>
-    A trip which is currently in progress (Driver is en route to pickup point OR en route to drop off point)
+    _A trip which is currently in progress (Driver is en route to pickup point OR en route to drop off point)_

-3. Driver5MinuteArrivalAlarm
+2. Driver5MinuteArrivalAlarm: <br/>
-   Driver is less tha 5 minutes from the pickup point
+    _Driver is less tha 5 minutes from the pickup point_